Central Intelligence Agency: Iraq War

 The opening days of the invasion of Iraq would see successes and defeats for the CIA.
 With its Iraq networks compromised, and its strategic and tactical information shallow, and often wrong, the intelligence side of the invasion itself would be a black eye for the agency.
 The CIA would see some success with its "Scorpion" paramilitary teams composed of CIA Special Activities Division paramilitary officers, along with friendly Iraqi partisans.
-CIA SAD officers would also help the US 10th Special Forces.
+CIA SAD officers would also help the U.S. 10th Special Forces.
 The occupation of Iraq would be a low point in the history of the CIA.
 At the largest CIA station in the world, officers would rotate through 1–3-month tours.
 In Iraq, almost 500 transient officers would be trapped inside the Green Zone while Iraq station chiefs would rotate with only a little less frequency.

-2004, DNI takes over CIA top-level functions
+Senior functions transferred to Director of National Intelligence

 The Intelligence Reform and Terrorism Prevention Act of 2004 created the office of the Director of National Intelligence (DNI), who took over some of the government and intelligence community (IC)-wide functions that had previously been the CIA's.
 The DNI manages the United States Intelligence Community and in so doing it manages the intelligence cycle.
 Among the functions that moved to the DNI were the preparation of estimates reflecting the consolidated opinion of the 16 IC agencies, and preparation of briefings for the president.
-On July 30, 2008, President Bush issued Executive Order 13470 amending Executive Order 12333 to strengthen the role of the DNI.
+On July 30, 2008, President Bush issued Executive Order 13470, amending Executive Order 12333 to strengthen the role of the DNI.

 Previously, the Director of Central Intelligence (DCI) oversaw the Intelligence Community, serving as the president's principal intelligence advisor, additionally serving as head of the CIA.
 The DCI's title now is "Director of the Central Intelligence Agency" (D/CIA), serving as head of the CIA.

 Currently, the CIA reports to the Director of National Intelligence.
-Before the establishment of the DNI, the CIA reported to the President, with informational briefings to congressional committees.
-The National Security Advisor is a permanent member of the National Security Council, responsible for briefing the President with pertinent information collected by all U.S. intelligence agencies, including the National Security Agency, the Drug Enforcement Administration, etc. All 16 Intelligence Community agencies are under the authority of the Director of National Intelligence.
+Before the establishment of the DNI, the CIA reported to the president, with informational briefings to congressional committees.
+The National Security Advisor is a permanent member of the National Security Council, responsible for briefing the president with pertinent information collected by all U.S. intelligence agencies, including the National Security Agency, the Drug Enforcement Administration, etc. All 16 Intelligence Community agencies are under the authority of the Director of National Intelligence.